DraGiuS/arch_installer/README.md

 * Added some packages, aur or not..

 * Support of Flatpak and snap packages by default

-* Davinci Resolve and Unity Editor on the default install

 * You can set up your android development easily